MAAP-Project/maap-documentation/docs/source/technical_tutorials/search/catalog.rst

 2. Use MAAP STAC for data not found in NASA CMR, and data produced by MAAP users: https://stac.maap-project.org/api.html.

 .. warning::
-	The https://cmr.maap-project.org catalog will be deprecated by **May 1, 2023**.
+	The https://cmr.maap-project.org catalog was deprecated on **May 1, 2023**.
 Users should request collections they need from this catalog to be made discoverable in the MAAP STAC or NASA's Operational CMR if they're not already there.

 More information on each catalog and migrating from MAAP's CMR is detailed in the bottom of this page.